 Labstreet is technically an amalgamation of two major areas of focus: Consumer & Business.
-While consumer side is an everlasting ride where you evolve along with the consumer behaviour patterns and growing/changing expectations, business side brings out a challenge to reduce human involvement as much as possible while keeping it steady.
+While the consumer side is an everlasting ride where you evolve along with the consumer behavior patterns and growing/changing expectations, the business side brings out a challenge to reduce human involvement as much as possible while keeping it steady.
 Bringing reports to the customers as soon as they are prepared and approved has been the most challenging part of our journey so far.
-The permutations and diversity of human errors involved in that processes have sent the inertia for fixing this problem in the industry sky-high and standardising the quality in that would be a real challenge for us.
+The permutations and diversity of human errors involved in that processes have sent the inertia for fixing this problem in the industry sky-high and standardizing the quality in that would be a real challenge for us.

 Q) How are you marketing LabStreet to make it a first preference in the market?

-Majority of our customers are acquired organically and through word-of-mouth.
+The majority of our customers are acquired organically and through word-of-mouth.
 We also have strategic tie-ups in place with other healthcare providers which ensure that customer hears about us at the right time.

 Q) How is LabStreet empowering the on-demand healthcare market?

 Our home collection system helps consumers get their tests done on time conveniently.
-We have highly trained phlebotomists (persons who collect blood sample) who ensure that the blood samples are collected in a scientific manner (and with least pain), and stored in the right manner so that the tests can be done accurately.
+We have highly trained phlebotomists (persons who collect blood samples) who ensure that the blood samples are collected in a scientific manner (and with the least pain), and stored in the right manner so that the tests can be done accurately.

 Q) Approximately, how many orders/transactions do you book in a single day?

-We are currently doing 150 orders per day and growing with 50% month on month growth.
+We are currently doing 150 orders per day and growing with 50% month-on-month growth.